aisiklar/monsters-rolodex-tutorial/dev-notes.md

   * [] contains different dependencies, namely the state values or props values.
     * when any of these values change then the callback funct will run.
     * if [] is empty, it means that, since no dependency is put in, the callback function will run once just when the component mounts.

+### strictMode
+* React 18 comes with <React.StrictMode> tag.
+This makes sure that every render occurs twice (to catch any weird behaviour).
+Chrome's react dev tools disclose the "strictmode" renders in gray color (ghost appearance).